ephraim13825/KZTimer/README.md

 - Sourcebans support
 - Workshop maps support
 - Multi-Language support (english, chinese, french, german, russian and swedish)
-- KZTimer is in the final version (only bugs will be fixed from now on)
+- KZTimer is in the final version (only bugs will be fixed from now on!)

 Changelog
 =======